Woken up by lion roars outside the tent at night!

 Our own leopard experience on walking safari 2022

 "Did you see the leopard passing the road?" asks our guide Bruno.
 We are on our first walking safari shortly after arriving at Mundulea Camp.
 Earlier, on the way to the camp, I reassured my wife, "No visitors have ever seen cats [leopard, lion, and cheetah] in this area, it should be quite safe."
 Fortunately, the second argument I gave for undertaking this adventure still holds: "They cannot run a business if tourists are eaten all the time."
 After our new information about the leopard, we keep a tighter formation, walking one by one in the dense bush, and no one really wants to be the last person in the row.
-Read on and see all the pictures from Mundulea Camp (link
+Read on and see all the pictures from Mundulea Camp (link)

 Later the same night, we were sitting around the fire when our guide told us an interesting story about "the tiger [leopard] in the tree".
-Read on (link
+Read on (link)

-We also meet a leopard in Chobe National Park,
+We also meet a leopard in Chobe National Park, but on safe distance!
+Botswana, 2019. |

 No comments: